BuiltByTanvir/BuiltByTanvir/README.md

 I'm a software developer and founder.
 I mainly work on web applications, tools, Minecraft projects, and infrastructure.

+For the past two years, I've been spending most of my time building an advanced hosting and server management panel.
+The idea is to bring together the things I need from platforms like WHMCS, cPanel, Pterodactyl, PanelAlpha, Virtualizor, and more, along with a lot of tools of my own.

+It's a long-term project, and I'm currently aiming to release the first version in 2028.

-Most of what I build is private, but I'm starting to open some of my projects up to the community.
+Most of my other work is private too, but I'm starting to open some of my projects up to the community.

 ---